 The MALT Annual Colloquium on Language Teaching seeks to create a community of area language teachers & learners, promote interdisciplinary collaboration, and encourage research in the field of Language Education.

-The event, which takes place on Saturday, Feb.
+The event, which takes place at Mammel Hall, Room 113, on Saturday, Feb.
 17, is free and open to the public.

 This year's event will feature presentations from area researchers and practicioners; a keynote address from John Levis, professor of applied linguistics at Iowa State University, on the topic of pronunciation teachings and techniques for those learning English as a second language; and a roundtable discussion on how to educate parents about the process of learning a new language.